damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

  #### 2. Use of product and its device

-  *You can use this template  on the App diagram to explain the use of product*
+  *You can use this template  on the App diagram to explain the use of the product.*

 ![image](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/Use%20the%20product%20and%20device.jpg)